THE KOALA KARE BLOG

 Part 3: Seasonal Attractions & Entertainment Venues — Accessibility Shouldn’t Take a Back Seat

-When families plan a trip to a favorite holiday light display, county fair, music festival, or amusement park, they expect joy, not stress.
+When visitors plan a trip to a favorite holiday light display, county fair, music festival, or amusement park, they expect joy, not stress.
 Yet without proper facilities, these spaces can unintentionally exclude a significant portion of their audience.
+When inclusion is the deciding factor for a group of a dozen ticket-paying visitors attending an event, that moves it from a nice-to-have to an essential way to do business.

 The Accessibility Gap in Seasonal Fun

 Seasonal attractions are designed to bring communities together to celebrate, create memories, and share joy.
-But for individuals with disabilities who require assistance with toileting, the absence of adult changing stations means making impossible choices:
+But for individuals with disabilities who require assistance with using the facilities, the absence of adult changing stations means making choices:

 Portable restrooms and standard accessible stalls simply aren’t enough.
-A wheelchair accessible stall still lacks the space, equipment, and dignity required for someone who cannot use a traditional toilet.
-Without a height-adjustable, changing station, caregivers are forced to improvise, often on restroom floors, in vehicles, or not at all.
+Even a wheelchair-accessible stall still lacks the space and equipment needed for adults who require assistance.
+Without a private room and a height-adjustable adult changing station, caregivers are forced to improvise, often on restroom floors, in vehicles, or not at all.

 Behind every person who needs an adult changing station is a network of caregivers and loved ones who are deeply affected by the lack of facilities.
 A parent caring for a teen with cerebral palsy, a spouse supporting a partner with multiple sclerosis, or an adult child assisting an aging parent with mobility limitations, each faces the same challenge: how to meet basic needs in public spaces that aren’t built for them.